How to Unlock the Hidden iPhone Emoji Keyboard (And the Best Alternatives)

 Disney Emoji Blitz is a great way to add some Disney magic to your messages, and it’s also a fun game to pass the time.

 Download: Disney Emoji Blitz (Free)

 Spice Up Your Messages With Emoji

-Even though many see emojis as something for young kids to liven up Snapchat snaps, everyone can use them!
+Even though many see emojis as something for young kids to liven up Snapchat snaps (plus Snapchat emojis have different meanings ), everyone can use them!
 I wasn’t a fan of emojis at first, but now I’m using them constantly.
 They help me convey how I feel, and make it easier to visualize topics like food plans.

 You may or may not have known how to unlock and use the default iOS emoji keyboard.
 But we’ve also provided some fun alternatives to up your emoji game.